zgraber/pnw-prefab-calendar/README.md

 # pnw-prefab-calendar
 An Express.js web app that uses OAuth 2.0 to access the Microsoft Graph API to get event data to be displayed in a 2 month calendar view (other views are also available).
+If desired, the app can be run on machine reboot.
 Ubuntu will be the preferred OS to run on.
 For more info on Express.js - https://expressjs.com/
 ![Month View](https://i.ibb.co/HY02Tkz/calendar.png "title")
 ## Getting Started